Azure/azure-sdk-for-java/sdk/digitaltwins/azure-digitaltwins-core/API design.md

 /**
  * Gets a digital twin.
  *
- * @param digitalTwinId The id of the digital twin.
-The id is unique within the service and case sensitive.
+ * @param digitalTwinId The Id of the digital twin.
+The Id is unique within the service and case sensitive.
+ * @param modelClass The model class to convert the response to.
- * @return A REST response containing application/json digital twin */
+ * @return A Http response containing the application/json digital twin */
 @ServiceMethod(returns = ReturnType.SINGLE)
+public <T> Mono<T> getDigitalTwinWithResponse(String digitalTwinId, Class<T> modelClass)

+/**
+ * Gets a digital twin.
+ *
+ * @param digitalTwinId The Id of the digital twin.
+The Id is unique within the service and case sensitive.
+ * @return A Http response containing the application/json digital twin */
+@ServiceMethod(returns = ReturnType.SINGLE)
-public Mono<Response<String>> getDigitalTwin(String digitalTwinId)
+public Mono<Response<String>> getDigitalTwinWithResponse(String digitalTwinId)

  /**
  * Creates a digital twin.